 Improve warehouse receiving with a WMS

-How ShipBob optimizes warehouse receiving for faster shipments
+How ShipBob optimises warehouse receiving for faster shipments

-ShipBob is a 3PL that helps business owners optimize their supply chain.
-ShipBob takes the fulfillment process seriously, and it starts with a proper warehouse receiving procedure.
+ShipBob is a 3PL that helps business owners optimise their supply chain.
+ShipBob takes the fulfilment process seriously, and it starts with a proper warehouse receiving procedure.

 ShipBob implements a number of best practices when receiving customers’ inventory.
-First and foremost, ShipBob’s standardized WRO process is designed to cut unnecessary time and complication out of the warehouse receiving process by having your inventory sent directly to one of our orderfulfillment centers.
+First and foremost, ShipBob’s standardized WRO process is designed to cut unnecessary time and complication out of the warehouse receiving process by having your inventory sent directly to one of our orderfulfilment centres.

-ShipBob stores each SKU in a separate, dedicated storage location within our fulfillment centers (either on a shelf, in a bin, or on a pallet, even equipped for lot tracking) and enters new inventory using our WMS technology that tracks real-time inventory as your stock depletes.
+ShipBob stores each SKU in a separate, dedicated storage location within our fulfilment centres (either on a shelf, in a bin, or on a pallet, even equipped for lot tracking) and enters new inventory using our WMS technology that tracks real-time inventory as your stock depletes.